apepers/DiscoElysiumTwineMacros/WritingTips.md

 # Writing Like Disco

-(These notes are by Kawa, on things to keep in mind as a writer while using the Disco Elysium macros to write in the style of the game!)
+(These notes are by Kawa, on things to keep in mind as a writer while using the Disco Elysium macros to write in the style of the game!
+See TwineTips.md for information about things like variables and logic - these are more about tone and writing style.)

 Please note that while I have been functionally living in this text for many months now, this is not meant to fully be a canonical style guide - just observations I've made when trying to write in the style of the game.